ankicommunity/ankicommunity-sync-server/README.md

         $ ./ankisyncctl.py adduser <username>

-4. Setup a proxy to unchunk the requests.
+4. Setup a proxy to trans-write the requests (Optional) .

-    Webob does not support the header "Transfer-Encoding: chunked" used by Anki and therefore ankisyncd sees chunked requests as empty.
-To solve this problem setup Nginx (or any other webserver of your choice) and configure it to "unchunk" the requests for ankisyncd.
+    Ankisyncd currently support the header "Transfer-Encoding: chunked" used by Anki.
+    If you want to enable secure connection or have a better security,a proxy can be set up.

     For example, if you use Nginx  on the same machine as ankisyncd, you first have to change the port in `ankisyncd.conf` to something other than `27701`.
     Then configure Nginx to listen on port `27701` and forward the unchunked